+- Gender

 - Age

 - Disability

 - Gender Reassignment

-- Pregnancy and maternity

 - Race

-- · Religion or Belief
+- Religion or Belief

-- Sex

 - Sexual Orientation

+- Pregnancy and Maternity.

 The requirement to have due regard to the need to eliminate discrimination also applies to marriage and civil partnership.

 When thinking about how to advance equality of opportunity between persons who share a relevant protected characteristic and those who don't, the Council also has to think about the need to: